Ihor Huz: Activities during the Euromaidan

 Huz was one of Lutsk Euromaidan coordinators.
 For participation in protest campaigns, law enforcement authorities opened a criminal case against Ihor Huz for committing an offense under Articles 296 Part 2, 295, 341 of the Criminal Code of Ukraine.
 The politician was charged with "carrying Yanukovych’s portraits" from the premises of the Volyn Regional Council; calls for actions that threaten public order; seizure of state or public buildings or structures".

 On December 25, 2013, the Lutsk City District Court ruled to impose a 60-day house arrest measure on Ihor Huz with the use of an electronic bracelet to control the suspect's movement.
-But already on December 30, 2013, the Court of Appeal of Volyn Region ruled on mitigation of the restraint measure against the suspect.
+On December 30, 2013, the Court of Appeal of Volyn Region ruled on mitigation of the restraint measure against the suspect.

 Participation in parliamentary elections

 In the 2012 parliamentary elections, Huz was a candidate from the Batkivshchyna Party in the single mandate constituency No. 21 (Kovel, the districts of Kovel, Ratne, Stara Vyzhivka, Shatsk) and won more than 36.39% of the vote, losing less than one percent to Stepan Ivakhiv.

 In the 2014 parliamentary elections, he was a candidate in the single mandate constituency No. 19 from the People's Front (Novovolynsk, Volodymyr-Volynskyi, the districts of Ivanychi, Liuboml, Volodymyr -Volynskyi) and won by a landslide, receiving 30.69% (27,243) of votes.

 In 2019, he ran for the snap elections to the Verkhovna Rada (the Ukrainian parliament) in the single mandate constituency No. 19 as a self-nominated candidate.
 According to the results of the voting established by the district election commission, the current people's deputy won 217 polling stations (97.7%) out of 222.
 The polling results showed 59.69% support.
 41 106 voters cast votes for Huz.
 In parliament he joined the For the Future faction.